Preconditioned Proximal Gradient Methods with Conjugate Momentum: A Subspace Perspective: Subspace acceleration and conjugate momentum

 Although problem \eqref{subsp} is only two-dimensional, obtaining its exact solution may still be nontrivial due to the presence of the nonsmooth term $g(Ax^k+AG_k\alpha)$.
 In many practical situations, computing the exact minimizer is unnecessary and may introduce additional computational overhead.
 Therefore, instead of solving \eqref{subsp} exactly, we aim to construct an efficient approximation of the minimizer.

 To this end, we exploit the structure of the subspace model and perform optimization along carefully chosen directions.
-In particular, by transforming the basis of the subspace into a conjugate basis with respect to the $H_k$-inner product, the quadratic term becomes diagonal, which enables efficient alternating one-dimensional optimization.
+In particular, by transforming the basis of the subspace into a conjugate basis with respect to the $H_k$-inner product, the quadratic term becomes diagonal.

 Specifically, we orthogonalize $s_k$ with respect to $v_k$ under the $H_k$-inner product and define

 With this construction we have $v_k^{\top}H_k\tilde{s}_k=0$.
 Consequently, problem \eqref{subsp} can be rewritten in the equivalent form